HandBrake/HandBrake-docs/source/docs/en/1.3.0/technical/video-nvenc.markdown

 License_URL:     https://handbrake.fr/docs/license.html
 ---

-Nvidia Nvenc
+NVIDIA NVENC
 ============

 ## Supported Hardware and Configurations

-- Nvidia GeForce GTX Pascal (1050+) and RTX Turing (1650+, 2060+) series GPU or better
+- NVIDIA GeForce GTX Pascal (1050+) and RTX Turing (1650+, 2060+) series GPU or better
-- Nvidia Graphics Driver 418.81 or later
+- NVIDIA Graphics Driver 418.81 or later
 - Windows 10
 - Experimental Linux support is available in HandBrake’s command line interface

 Please note, these are not hard limits.
-Hardware encoding via Nvenc *might* work on older series GPUs and older operating systems, but this is not officially supported.
+Hardware encoding via NVENC *might* work on older series GPUs and older operating systems, but this is not officially supported.

 ## Enabling support

-Support for the Nvidia Nvenc encoder is enabled in preferences on the video tab.
+Support for the NVIDIA NVENC encoder is enabled in preferences on the video tab.
 If your system is not supported, the option will be disabled.

 ## Performance